sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - The patch and supplemental items MUST NOT both be set to "true".

-- If the patch item is set to "true", the tag SHOULD contain at least one link item (see section {{model-link}}) with both the rel item value of "patches" and an href item specifying an association with the software that was patched.
+- If the patch item is set to "true", the tag SHOULD contain at least one link item (see Section {{model-link}}) with both the rel item value of "patches" and an href item specifying an association with the software that was patched.

 - If the supplemental item is set to "true", the tag SHOULD contain at least one link item with both the rel item value of "supplemental" and an href item specifying an association with the software that is supplemented.